 Hi!
 I’m Alison and I’m the PPV Administrator.
-I provide the administrative support such as designing materials and promotions for meetings and events, monitor and analysing feedback, and working closely with Barbara to promote PPV and signposting parent carers towards the right support.
+I provide the technical support such as designing materials and promotions for meetings and events, monitor and analysing feedback and website data, as well as signposting parent carers towards the right support.

-I joined PPV 2 years ago and since then, Barbara, myself and our advisor, Matt, have given the website an overhaul and created a new logo!
+I joined PPV 3 years ago and since then myself and our advisor, Matt, have given the website an overhaul and created a new logo!
 We have increased awareness of PPV and made it easier to get information to parent carers.

-I have 3 beautiful children, my eldest child is 12 and has ASD/ADHD (he is being educated at home), and my other 2 children are aged 10 and 5 so my house is always busy and full of energy.
+I have 3 children, my eldest child is 13 and has ASD/ADHD (he is being educated at home), and my other 2 children are aged 11 and 6 so my house is always busy and full of energy.
 I fully understand the struggle that many families experience, how crucial a service like PPV can be and the difference the right support can bring for families.
-I enjoy being with my children, I love anything ‘tekkie’ and I like to hula-hoop!
+I really enjoy music, I love anything ‘tekkie’ and I like to hula-hoop!

 Hello.
 I’m Kara.
 I’m the Engagement Officer for The Portsmouth Disability Forum.
 My role is to recruit parent volunteers to work alongside local schools to be a SEN (Special Educational Needs) Champion.
 A SEN Champion will be a parent that others can speak to for ideas and information if they are unable speak with the school SENCO.